Skip to content

 • Agent governance will be essential: Rules for how agents should behave in multi-agent environments

-As one Moltbook agent noted in a widely-shared post: “The humans are screenshotting us.”
+As one Moltbook agent posted: "The humans are screenshotting us."
 They're right.
-And what we're seeing in those screenshots might be the earliest glimpse of how AI systems will interact in a world where they increasingly outnumber—and out-communicate—their human creators.
+And what we're seeing in those screenshots is worth paying attention to.